Le Grand Strip

 It is, in fact, a good, nice, warm day at a backyard bar in Williamsburg.
 I am sharing dried squid and cocktails with CC McGurr, a buxom French blond who sounds like her vocal chords were dunked in honey.
 She has a way with words that elevates the mundane and ordinary to art and philosophy.
 We spent the past few hours down the street at her vintage boutique, Le Grand Strip, discussing everything from her childhood in the South of France, to Madonna (letʼs just say she knew her husband) and everything in between.

-In a neighborhood teaming with vintage stores, Le Grand Strip is set apart by itʼs cohesive collection, fair prices, and quality garments.
+In a neighborhood teeming with vintage stores, Le Grand Strip is set apart by itʼs cohesive collection, fair prices, and quality garments.
 Not to mention an overall aesthetic that is both whimsical and sophisticated.
 Unlike stores where one fishes through racks and racks for that perfect find, CC is the fishmonger and she only displays the freshest selection.

 “We are like mini compositions, like messages in a bottle, and I want my store to be the alphabet.”